Bassel-Summak/seekdemo/README.md

 1. **Theme Support**: The app supports two themes (light and dark) and automatically switches based on the system color.
 2. **Local Data Storage**: User information and tokens are stored locally within the app.
 3. **Pagination**: Supports pagination to load items on the screen.
+4. **Job Searching**: Adding the ability to search for a specific job position (required the new API changes in the project).
-4. **Tab Differentiation**: Tabs for applying to and viewing open jobs are separated for better UI clarity (required new API changes in JavaScript).
+5. **Tab Differentiation**: Tabs for applying to and viewing open jobs are separated for better UI clarity (required new API changes in JavaScript).
-5. **Unit Tests**: Authentication and job functionalities are accompanied by unit tests due to their critical nature.
+6. **Unit Tests**: Authentication and job functionalities are accompanied by unit tests due to their critical nature.

 <br />